-Alan Edelman serves on the Board and Kansas City Advisory Council for Avodah.
+Alan Edelman serves on the Kansas City Advisory Council for Avodah.

 Alan Edelman is a native of Kansas City.
 He received his Bachelor’s Degree in Child Development and Education from the University of Kansas, spending his junior year at the Hebrew University in Jerusalem.